 Each program has different essay requirements.
 Please go to the program for which you are applying to read more about the specifics of the essay requirement.

-Review the admissions essay, write down the reasons that you believe you should be admitted to the program, and review your completed admissions package.
+Review the admissions essay, write down why you believe you should be admitted to the program, and review your completed admissions package.
 Ask yourself these questions: Why am I applying to this program?
 What do I want to do upon completion of the program?
 How will I adjust my schedule in order to complete the program?

 Students can enroll in one, two, or three courses per semester.
-If you have a busy life, it is recommended that you begin with just one course so you can first integrate this curriculum into your life before diving into more than one course.
+If you have a busy life, it is recommended that you begin with just one course to integrate this curriculum into your life before diving into more than one course.

-To remain as an active student, you will have to enroll in at least three semesters per academic year.
-If you need to take more than one semester off, you will have to apply for a Leave of Absence*.
+To remain an active student, you must enroll in at least three semesters per academic year.
+If you need to take more than one semester off, you must apply for a Leave of Absence*.